 Prerequisite: Freshman, sophomore, or junior standing.
 This course will introduce students to a distinct and relatively recent artistic medium and explore the political, social, and cultural conditions that spawned and sustained it through and beyond the twentieth century.
 Our focus will be on the American comic book, and we will investigate its development in conjunction with American social and cultural history since the 1930s.
 Consequently, the course will engage a number of important themes including youth culture, censorship, education, nationalism, sexuality, religion, and popular entertainment.
 The course will rely on the methods of political, social, cultural, gender, and business history, and will also draw on other disciplines such as literature, communications, and gender studies.
 In addition to evaluating comic books as primary sources, students will also analyze memoirs and autobiographies, interviews, Congressional testimonies, newspaper articles, television programs, and films.
+Some seniors may enroll by special permission of the department chair.

 HIST 212.
-Viva Zapata?
+Viva Zapata!
 Revolution and the Peoples of Latin America (3-3-0) AIGM

 Prerequisite: Freshman, sophomore, or junior standing.
 Students will explore the history and literature of 20th century Latin America through popular revolution.
 Well-known revolutionaries such as 'Che' Guevara, Emiliano Zapata, Rigoberta Menchú, and Subcomandante Marcos will be the principal characters explored.
 Students will read primary literature and secondary histories of revolution to understand and be able to demonstrate knowledge of outcomes and consequences of different groups.
 Issues of race, gender, political diversity, class, and difference in various regions of Latin America will be considered.
+Some seniors may enroll by special permission of the department chair.